Funding Programmes

 The application process is based on a written proposal, submitted for given annual deadlines.
 In the proposal, besides the Principal Investigator(s) CV(s) and track record, the scientific and technical aspects of the project need to be described, demonstrating the ground-breaking nature of the research, its potential impact, and research methodology.

-For Starting, Consolidator and Advanced Grants, the proposal is submitted as a single submission, but the evaluation follows a two-step process: (1) assessment of the extended synopsis, PI track record and CV, and (2) for the retained proposals, the whole application will be assessed, and the PI will be invited for an interview.
+For Starting, Consolidator and Advanced Grants, the proposal is submitted as a single submission, but the evaluation follows a two-step process: Step 1: assessment of Part I of the scientific proposal (setting out the background, the objectives, and the overall research strategy), PI track record and CV; Step 2: for the retained proposals, assessment of Part I, PI track record and CV, and Part II (where Part II focuses primarily on the implementation).
+At Step 2, the PI also presents their proposal for an interview.
 For Synergy Grants, the single submission of the proposal is followed by a 3-step evaluation, where the interview takes place only for the most competitive retained proposals.
+For ERC Plus Grants, the proposal is submitted as a single submission and evaluated in two steps: Step 1: assessment of Part I of the scientific proposal, the PI’s CV and track record, and the Statement of Vision; Step 2: for the retained proposals, assessment of the complete research proposal, followed by an interview with the PI.

 Requirements